 The cheap little $0.75 bottles work best because the paint is thin and can be applied with any old brush in 1-2 coats.

-► Okay cool, but how did you get it so shiny?!
+► Okay cool, but how did you get your charm so shiny?!

 --- I use a glaze.